 Most shields move at the exact same speed.
 But there are three that move faster:

 Moving faster also means longer hauls.
-Longer runs mean reduced impact damage depleting your shield.
+Those longer runs translate to reduced start-up impact damage depleting your shield.
 So, in snow and sand, these shields are pretty tenacious.

 Taking everything into consideration, the two best shields for surfing in Breath of the Wild are the Radiant and Ancient Shield.
 The Shield of the Mind’s Eye wins a participation ribbon for being wooden since that means lightning won’t be striking us down during thunderstorms.